Laufey and Kratos together in a God of War story scene

 Greek saga

-Kratos’ old-god history explains his trauma, reputation, and why any mention of him still carries series weight, but it does not directly explain Faye’s current Everywhen journey.
+Kratos' old-god history explains his reputation, trauma, and why his past still carries weight, but it does not directly explain Laufey's current Everywhen journey.

 02